CyberT33N/android-cheat-sheet/README.md

       - Then I deinstalled org.codeaurora.ims and removed apn and then did everything again from Step 1

 Nothing helped?
-- **Maybea a good approche in general if it does stop working again on any GSI or after you reboot and it stop work ist is deinstalling org.codeaurora.ims and removed apn and then do everything again from Step 1-5**
+- **Maybea a good approche in general if it does stop working again on any GSI or after you reboot and it stop work is:
+  - Disable WLAN and enable mobile data
+  - deinstalling org.codeaurora.ims and removed apn and then do everything again from Step 1-5**